 Unlimited PTO policy

-Front-Loaded PTO
+Front-loaded PTO

 Some companies opt for front-loading PTO, where employees receive their entire allowance at the beginning of the year.
 This method simplifies tracking.
 But it requires careful management to prevent employees from using all their PTO early in the year, and leaving the company with a negative balance.